Best Renters Insurance

 - 4.3/5 – Financial Strength

 American Family offers all of the standard coverage options you’d expect for a top-ranked company, including liability, loss of use and property damage.
-They also have a wide selection of policy options and add-on coverages, which include travel insurance, identity theft protection, home based-businesses insurance and pet insurance.
+It also has a wide selection of policy options and add-on coverages, which include travel insurance, identity theft protection, home based-businesses insurance and pet insurance.

 American Family Insurance offers a wide range of discounts for customers who opt to bundle their renters insurance with other policies.
-You’ll also receive a discount if you have been claim-free for at least five years, and started using smart technology, like devices that monitor air quality, fire, temperature, humidity, intruders, etc. You can even qualify for additional discounts if you opt for a preferred method of payment, if you become a loyal customer, or if you have a parent that is also a member of American Family Insurance.
+You’ll also receive a discount if you have been claim-free for at least five years, and started using smart technology, like devices that monitor air quality, fire, temperature, humidity or intruders.
+You can even qualify for additional discounts if you opt for a preferred method of payment, if you become a loyal customer or if you have a parent that is also a member of American Family Insurance.

-Although American Family does not have a financial strength rating with Moody’s Investor Services or S&P global, the company holds an A (Excellent) rating for stable long-term issuer credit outlook and financial strength with the insurance-centered credit rating agency A.M.
-American Family also has over 8.3 million active members, making them financially stable with a proven ability to fulfill future policyholder obligations.
+Although American Family does not have a financial strength rating with Moody’s Investor Services or S&P global, the company holds an A (Excellent) rating for stable long-term issuer credit outlook and financial strength with the insurance-centered credit rating agency AM Best.
+American Family also has over 8.3 million active members, making it financially stable with a proven ability to fulfill future policyholder obligations.

 One customer we spoke with said, “The customer service is great.
 I even spoke to a real human.
 My claim was handled fairly and quickly.
 I really couldn’t have asked for more.”